 Incentives, grants and support

-- The A$150 million Moon to Mars initiative is supporting Australian businesses and researchers to showcase their best ideas and technologies so they can join NASA’s inspirational plan to return to the Moon and then go on to Mars.
-It includes:
+- The Australian Government is providing A$150 million over 5 years (2021-2026) for the Moon to Mars (M2M) initiative.
+It is an investment in Australian businesses and researchers to join NASA’s plan to return to the Moon, and then go on to Mars.

 - The Australian Tax Office’s New Investment Engagement Service gives tailored guidance on tax issues to businesses planning significant new investments in Australia.

 - Space business looking to establish infrastructure projects in northern Australia may be eligible for Northern Australia Infrastructure Facility (NAIF) financing, to drive public benefit in this region.